chibiboba/JS-120/JS 129/JS 129 study guide.md

 - when you use **this** <u>inside a method</u>, it refers to the <u>object that contains the method.</u>

-  - 'this' can only be used inside a method, to refer to the object that contains the method.
+  - Typically 'this' is used inside a method, to refer to the object that contains the method.
+If outside a function, `this` refers to the global object.
   - You can access properties and methods of an object from within a method using `this` keyword.